How Much Does Engineered Hardwood Flooring Cost in 2025?

 If you prefer conventional installation techniques, harder planks may cost more to install than softer wood types due to the extra work required to cut and shape them.
 Intricate wood floor patterns such as herringbone or parquet are also more time-consuming to create.

-A variety of complications can add work for your contractor, which may end up adding to your overall cost.
 If your subfloor isn’t level, you may need to pay $1,000 to $1,500 to have concrete poured.
 Damaged underlayment or subflooring may also require sanding or mold removal, and you may need to pay the cost of hardwood floor repairs before your installation can begin.
+In general, repairing subfloors will cost $2 to $10 per square foot.
+This repair is essential to make sure your new floors are even, level, and well-supported.

 Engineered hardwood flooring is less costly than traditional hardwood flooring.
-While engineered hardwood floors cost $3 to $25 per square foot, traditional hardwood floors cost $6 to $12 per square foot, but high-end jobs can go as high as $13 to $25 or more per square foot
+While engineered hardwood floors cost $7 to $20 per square foot, traditional solid hardwood floors cost $11 to $25 per square foot.
+High-end solid hardwood can go as high as $40 or more per square foot

 Characteristics Hardwood Flooring Engineered Hardwood Flooring